 The UAE is a country whose development has been recent, rapid and extensive.
-The effects of development environment remain largely the marine on undocumented.
+The effects of development marine environment remain the largely on undocumented.
 Nevertheless, there have been obvious changes, such as the construction of ports and harbours, land reclamation, extensive dredging and the introduction of modern fishery techniques and equipment.
 Degradation of marine habitats and impacts upon many species are evident.
 Some of the effects of these changes are currently under investigation by both international and local scientists.
 Initial observations indicate a possible decline in the numbers of dugongs in the region (Baldwin and Cockcroft, in press).